 Allison Thomas is a film and theatre producer and entrepreneur.
 In the area of film, Allison was a lead producer of “The Tale of Despereaux,” a CG-animated movie, an executive producer of “Seabiscuit” (nominated for Best Picture – 2003) and a co-producer of “Pleasantville.”
 She is currently producing “RFK” with Benedict Cumberbatch.

-Tina Slaughter shared her IT and organizational skills with Coming To The Table-RVA helping us develop our website, our brand and our organizational communication.
-Additionally she took our newsletter to a better and more consistent format and trained a volunteer to edit and send out on a regular schedule.
-Additionally she began the set up of our donor data base, developed procedures for maintaining our mailing list, assisted in development events including the Table of African- American Fusions held at the Warsaw.
+Tina Slaughter shared her IT and organizational skills with Coming To The Table-RVA, helping us develop our website, our brand and our organizational communication.
+Additionally, she took our newsletter to a better and more consistent format and trained a volunteer to edit and send it out on a regular schedule.
+She also began the set-up of our donor database, developed procedures for maintaining our mailing list, and assisted in development events, including the Table of African American Fusions, held at The Warsaw.